JonathanGrossman/python_basics/06_numbers.md

 ```

 You can convert one number type to the other.
 This means you can turn an int into a float.
 Doing so adds one decimal place by default.
 You also can turn a float into an int.
 Doing so removes all decimal places and rounds down.
+One way to convert from one number type to the other is to cast using the Python built-in methods `int()` and `float()`.
+Each method accepts one argument as seen below.

 ```python
 # examples of numbers